AdaCore/spark2014/lrm/source/statements.rst

 User-Defined Iterator Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|SPARK| does not permit the use of user-defined iterator types.
+|SPARK| does not support the implementation of user-defined iterator types.

 Generalized Loop Iteration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 |SPARK| does not permit the use of variable iterators.

-.. todo:: Need to consider further the support for iterators.
+.. todo:: Need to consider further the support for iterators and whether
+          the application of constant iterators could be supported.
-          To be completed in the Milestone 4 version of this document.
+          To be completed in Milestone.4 version of this document.

 Loop Invariants, Variants and Entry Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~